maupilia/SRT/sphinx/index.rst

 These pages are intended to support the observer when performing observations with SRT.
-For a complete documentation on the user guide *Observing at SRT with Nuraghe*, please click `here <http://discos.readthedocs.io/en/latest/index.html>`_.
+For a complete documentation on the user guide *Observing at SRT with Discos*, please click `here <http://discos.readthedocs.io/en/latest/index.html>`_.

 Before observing, check that the system is ready.
 Then select the